jeremytammik/tbc/a/1900_forgetypeid.md

 And even more: The ONLY place where I can see if a parameter is a YesNo parameter is in the Parameter.Definition.ParameterType !!
 If ParameterType is obsolete... how to determine if a parameter is YesNo or something else?

 **Answer:** It is a well-known fact that unit type of text is number.
-Actually I don't know why &nbsp; :-)
+Actually, I don't know why &nbsp; :-)
-But you definnitely should use the `Number` property.
+But you definitely should use the `Number` property.
 Each Parameter object also has a `StorageType` property.
 In case of a Yes/No parameter, its value is `Integer`.
 In case of Text parameter, `String`.